Note: This article refers to the Google Classroom API, which is not the same as Google Workspace for Education.

 Roster and Course Information

 All roster and course data can also be changed, updated, or removed via the API.
-You can perform functions, such as adding a student to a course or creating a new course, through a third-party application that has been integrated with the Google Classroom API.
+Developers can perform functions, such as adding a student to a course or creating a new course, through a third-party application that has been integrated with the Google Classroom API.

 Assignments, Submissions, and Grades